sidviswanathan/GrowthAmp/README.md

 1. Download the SDK from [here](http://www.growthamp.com/download)

-1. Drag libGrowthAmp.a and drop in the frameworks group of your project
+1. Drag GrowthAmp.framework and drop in the frameworks group of your project

 1. Drag GrowthAmpResources.bundle and drop in the frameworks group of your project